Butterfly: Taxonomy and phylogeny

-Their scientific classification is in the macrolepidopteran suborder clade Rhopalocera from the order Lepidoptera, which also includes moths.
-Traditionally, butterflies have been divided into the superfamily Papilionoidea excluding the smaller groups of the Hesperiidae (skippers) and the more moth-like Hedylidae of America.
-Phylogenetic analysis suggests that the traditional Papilionoidea is paraphyletic with respect to the other two groups, so they should both be included within Papilionoidea, to form a single butterfly group, thereby synonymous with the clade Rhopalocera.
+Butterflies are divided into seven families that contain a total of about 20,000 species.

+Traditionally, butterflies have been divided into the superfamilies Papilionoidea and the moth-like Hedyloidea.
+Recent work has discovered that Hedylidae, the only family within Hedyloidea, is nested within the Papilionoidea, meaning that Papilionoidea would be synonymous with Rhopalocera.
+The relationships between the rest of the 6 families are extremely well resolved, which is summarised in the below cladogram.

 Biology

 General description

-Butterfly adults are characterized by their four scale-covered wings, which give the Lepidoptera their name (Ancient Greek λεπίς lepís, scale + πτερόν pterón, wing).
-These scales give butterfly wings their colour: they are pigmented with melanins that give them blacks and browns, as well as uric acid derivatives and flavones that give them yellows, but many of the blues, greens, reds and iridescent colours are created by structural coloration produced by the micro-structures of the scales and hairs.
+Butterfly adults are characterised by their four scale-covered wings, which give the Lepidoptera their name (Ancient Greek λεπίς lepís, scale + πτερόν pterón, wing).
+These scales give butterfly wings their colour; they are pigmented with melanins that give them blacks and browns, as well as uric acid derivatives and flavones that give them yellows, but many of the blues, greens, reds and iridescent colours are created by structural coloration produced by the micro-structures of the scales and hairs.

 As in all insects, the body is divided into three sections: the head, thorax, and abdomen.
 The thorax is composed of three segments, each with a pair of legs.
-In most families of butterfly the antennae are clubbed, unlike those of moths which may be threadlike or feathery.
+In most families of butterfly the antennae are clubbed (clavate), unlike those of moths which may be threadlike (filiform) or feathery (plumose).
 The long proboscis can be coiled when not in use for sipping nectar from flowers.

-Nearly all butterflies are diurnal, have relatively bright colours, and hold their wings vertically above their bodies when at rest, unlike the majority of moths which fly by night, are often cryptically coloured (well camouflaged), and either hold their wings flat (touching the surface on which the moth is standing) or fold them closely over their bodies.
+Nearly all butterflies are diurnal, have relatively bright colours, and hold their wings vertically above their bodies when at rest; these features differentiate butterflies from the majority of moths, which fly by night, are often cryptically coloured (well camouflaged), and either hold their wings flat (touching the surface on which the moth is standing) or fold them closely over their bodies.
 Some day-flying moths, such as the hummingbird hawk-moth, are exceptions to these rules.

 Butterfly larvae, caterpillars, have a hard (sclerotised) head with strong mandibles used for cutting their food, most often leaves.
 They have cylindrical bodies, with ten segments to the abdomen, generally with short prolegs on segments 3–6 and 10; the three pairs of true legs on the thorax have five segments each.
 Many are well camouflaged; others are aposematic with bright colours and bristly projections containing toxic chemicals obtained from their food plants.
 The pupa or chrysalis, unlike that of moths, is not wrapped in a cocoon.

 Many butterflies are sexually dimorphic.
-Most butterflies have the ZW sex-determination system where females are the heterogametic sex (ZW) and males homogametic (ZZ).
+Most butterflies have the ZW sex-determination system, where females are the heterogametic sex (ZW) and males homogametic (ZZ).